120.624.01

 Students should have taken a college level molecular biology, cellular biology or biochemistry class.

-Designed for students who want to understand cancer at the molecular level.
+This course is designed for graduate students who want to understand cancer at the molecular level.

-Explores some of the key molecular and cellular aspects of the biology of cancer.
-Includes topics: cancer genetics, DNA damage, and cell signaling pathways including RAS and Epidermal Growth Factor Receptors.
+Explores key mechanisms and current topics regarding the biology of cancer.
+Includes topics: cancer genetics, epigenetics, DNA damage, computational approaches to study cancer, and the aberrant hyperactivation of cell signaling pathways.
 Covers a select set of current research areas that aim to further the understanding and treatment of cancer.
 Emphasizes how these molecular mechanisms are regulated, contribute to oncogenesis, and can be targeted therapeutically.

 Learning Objectives